what we do

 Jorge Tirona Treasurer, Sr. Commercial Underwriter — Central Pacific Bank

-Jeff Pearson Deputy Director, DLNR, Commission on Water Resource Management
+Jeff Pearson Secretary, Deputy Director, DLNR, Commission on Water Resource Management

 Donald Mahoe Jr. Board Member, Teacher — Maui High School